-Idaho Power and our contractors are upgrading older underground cables with newer ones that have better protection around the wires.
-The new application will replace “direct bury” wires with a “conduit system” protecting the wires.
+We are upgrading older underground cables with newer ones that have improved technology and better protection from the elements.
+We’ll use tubing or conduits to protect the wires.
 Older underground cables without conduit are more susceptible to outages and power quality issues.

-Back in the late 1960s, utilities across the country began putting lines underground instead of overhead.
-In the 1990s, plastics, PVC and other materials became more advanced and it was easier and better to use a “conduit” made of these materials to hold the wires.
+Back in the late 1960s, utilities across the country began putting powerlines underground instead of overhead.
+In the 1990s, plastics, PVC and other materials became more advanced and it was easier and better to use a conduit made of these materials to hold the wires.
 Conduit surrounds the wire and protects it from corrosive soil, rocks, roots and other underground hazards.

 Will I be able to get into and out of my home or business?